Alcoholism vs Alcohol Use Disorder — Terminology, History, and What Changed

 Recommendations for Different Contexts

-Talking with a patient: Take the patient's lead.
-Offer the AUD framing and explain what it means — a spectrum condition, not a moral judgment — but honor the patient's own language for their experience.
+Talking with the patient: Take the patient's lead.
+Offer the AUD framing and explain what it means, but honor the patient's own language.
 If a patient identifies as an alcoholic, that is their language to use.
-If they find "mild AUD" dismissive, that feedback is clinically meaningful.
+The clinical record and the clinical conversation can use different words without contradiction.

 The Identity Question

-There is a deeper question underneath the terminology debate that deserves direct attention: Is "I'm an alcoholic" a sentence about who someone is, or what they have?
+There is a deeper question underneath the terminology debate, one that the expert panel surfaced but that no document fully resolves: Is "I'm an alcoholic" a sentence about who someone is, or what they have?

 This article synthesizes a multi-expert panel discussion drawing on verified research documents.
-All citations reflect sources present in the expert discourse.
 Gaps in the evidence base are noted explicitly throughout.

 Verified References